1. Introduction

 Decommissioning: Decommissioning is the process by which the Local Authority withdraws from a contractual arrangement with a provider.

-The Local Authority has a duty to promote the Wellbeing of people with Care and Support needs and carers with Support needs in everything it does, including market shaping and commissioning activity.
+The Local Authority also has a duty to promote the Wellbeing of people with Care and Support needs and carers with Support needs in everything it does, including market shaping and commissioning activity.
 For further detail please see The Duty to Promote Individual Wellbeing.

 The Local Authority must also understand the outcomes that are most important to people living in its area and demonstrate that these outcomes are at the heart of local commissioning strategies and policies.